n3integration/classifier/README.md

 ### Classification

-There are two methods of classification: `io.Reader` or `string`.
+There are two methods of classifying text data: `io.Reader` or `string`.
 To classify strings, use the `TrainString` or `ClassifyString` functions.
 To classify larger sources, use the `Train` and `Classify` functions that take an `io.Reader` as input.